-- faster and more effective disease diagnosis, prevention and earlier intervention - new targeted interventions that transform individual and population health - increased community awareness and engagement, and better understanding of the societal and economic value of genomics in health care

-Diagnosis, prevention and early intervention

-- Rare disease: Improving diagnostic rates for rare genetic diseases that present before birth, in childhood or in adults, and delivering the diagnosis as quickly as possible - Cancer: Improving early detection and targeted treatment for the most common cancers to reduce the burden of disease - Functional genomics: Promoting diagnostic effectiveness and efficiency through better understanding of the impact of genetic variants - Infectious disease: Developing novel methods to reduce the impact of infectious diseases on individual patients and on populations - Genomic screening: Improving genomic screening to enable informed decision making for health

-Targeted interventions

-- Pharmacogenomics: Promoting precision medicine to improve medication efficacy and reduce harm - Common and complex disease: Deploying innovative methods to understand the genetic basis of complex diseases - Gene-related therapies: Developing novel therapeutics by investing in promising early-stage products - Co-developing clinical capabilities for genomics applications that can be embedded in the primary health care sector

-Community awareness and understanding

-- ELSI: Developing a better understanding of the ethical, legal and social implications of genomics, facilitating public trust and public engagement - Governance and technology: Developing innovative methods for the ethical and secure governance of genomics data for clinical and research purposes - Aboriginal and/or Torres Strait Islander health: Ensuring that Aboriginal and/or Torres Strait Islander people contribute to and control the application of genomics research for the health benefits to their communities - Australian Genome Reference Database: Enriching population cohorts to bring the benefits of genomics to all members of our multicultural nation
+- 1. Faster and more effective disease diagnosis, prevention and earlier intervention - Rare disease: Improving diagnostic rates for rare genetic diseases that present before birth, in childhood or in adults, and delivering the diagnosis as quickly as possible - Cancer: Improving early detection and targeted treatment for the most common cancers to reduce the burden of disease - Functional genomics: Promoting diagnostic effectiveness and efficiency through better understanding of the impact of genetic variants - Infectious disease: Developing novel methods to reduce the impact of infectious diseases on individual patients and on populations - Genomic screening: Improving genomic screening to enable informed decision-making for health - 2.
+New targeted interventions that transform individual and population health - Pharmacogenomics: Promoting precision medicine to improve medication efficacy and reduce harm - Common and complex disease: Deploying novel methods to understand the genetic basis of complex diseases - Gene-related therapies: Developing novel therapeutics by investing in promising earlystage products - Co-developing clinical capabilities for genomics applications that can be embedded in practice - 3.
+Increased community awareness and engagement, and better understanding of the societal and economic value of genomics in healthcare and practice. - ELSI: Developing a better understanding of the ethical, legal and social implications of genomics, facilitating public trust and public engagement - Governance and technology: Developing innovative methods for the ethical and secure governance of genomics data for clinical and research purposes - Aboriginal and/or Torres Strait Islander health: Ensuring that Aboriginal and/or Torres Strait Islander people contribute to and control the application of genomics research for the health benefits to their communities - Australian Genome Reference Database: Enriching population cohorts to bring the benefits of genomics to all members of our multicultural nation